JonnoB/Spring_Embeddings_Paper/README.md

 # Spring Embedding Paper

 The code in this repo is for the Spring Embeddings project description paper.
 It contains all the code used in the paper.
-It also includes some custom functions although the majority are included in the repos below
+It also includes some custom functions although the majority are included in the repos below.

+Most of the calculations of this project were done on the UCL [Myriad HPC system](https://wiki.rc.ucl.ac.uk/wiki/Myriad)

 # Related repos